Lionsberg/old-lionsberg-wiki/Lionsberg Wiki Blogs/Above The Chaos by Jordan Nicholas/Above The Chaos, Hello World.md

 We spent a few lifetimes thinking about the state of our world, this moment in history, what needed to be done, and what was required of us relative to it all.

-We spent the last few years gathering together the wisest people we could find to co-create a solution audaceous enough that [[It Might Work]].
+We spent the last few years gathering together the wisest people we could find to co-create a solution audacious enough that [[It Might Work]].

 We brought together lifetimes of work and insight to create what we hope will be a comprehensive solution capable of uniting humanity to: